The ACCA syllabus (Association of Chartered Certified Accountants) consists of three stages:

 Strategic Professional (Options)

-- Exams must be taken in modular order for the ACCA Qualification; however you can attempt the papers within each module in any order.
+- Exams must be taken in modular order for the ACCA Qualification; however you can attempt the exams within each module in any order.
 If you wish to enter to sit exams in the next module, you must also enter for all outstanding exams in your current module.

 - Students have 10 years to pass all the examinations.
-Students will have 7 years to pass the exams at Professional level (SBL and SBR and two of the options paper AFM - AAA).
+Students will have 7 years to pass the exams at Professional level (SBL and SBR and two of the options exams AFM - AAA).
 The 7-year time limit starts when a student passes their first Professional level exam.

 - The pass mark for all examinations is 50%.

-- In addition to the above 13 papers, students are required to study and sit an online module in Professional Ethics.
+- In addition to the above 13 exams, students are required to study and sit an online module in Professional Ethics.
 It is recommended that this is studied at the same time as SBL.

 - Practical experience required.